Having the right tools for the job not only saves you a headache but it will save you time and money.

 Canva - Even if you're not a graphic designer at heart, this online editing service is great for creating images for your blog posts, social media profiles or even album artwork.
 Plus, it's Free!
 Doesn't get any better than that.

-Flicker Creative Commons - when you're writing your blog or creating your social media posts, you'll want to enhance them with compelling images.
-These creative commons photos usually are free to use so long as your credit the owner on your site.
+Pexel - when you're writing your blog or creating your social media posts, you'll want to enhance them with compelling images.